 Further information

-Additional guidance on the Community Infrastructure Levy and developer contributions will be set out in a Supplementary Planning Document.
+Additional guidance on the Community Infrastructure Levy and developer contributions will be set out in a Supplementary Planning Document that will seek to maximise social value benefits arising from new development.

 Implementation

 The Sheffield Plan sets out how the city will develop over the period to 2039, identifying where the homes, jobs, services and infrastructure would be delivered and the type of places and environments that will be created.
 Having set out a clear direction for how the City will develop, and the planning policies and proposals that will help achieve this, it will be important that there are tools in place to help implement these and ensure the successful delivery of the overall vision for Sheffield.